SaxionMechatronics/smartnav-dataset/docs/deployment.md

 ## 4.2 Deploying a camera-IMU SLAM

 In previous chapters, we discussed camera sensors suitable for SLAM.
 We also explored different modality and configuration of cameras.
 When it comes to visual SLAM, one of the most repeatedly used sensor configurations is combination of a stereo-camera and IMU sensor.
 Of course, there many other possible additions to this setup, such as adding wheel odometry, GPS, LiDAR, or more number of cameras.
-However, the most repeatedly supported sensor configuration is still stereo+IMU setup.
+However, the most repeatedly supported sensor configuration is still stereo-IMU setup.
 That is why there are many commercially ready to use setup follow this configuration.

 Why is this sensor setup ideal?
 First, stereo camera pair are able to understand the scene depth up to a certain distance.
 Increasing the range of depth estimation depends on how far the two cameras are from each other (baseline).
 Adding the IMU sensor, will make the position estimation in the SLAM more smoth and more reliable.
 Researches in SLAM prove better accuracy of IMU-aided visual SLAM compared to camera only.

-Let us assume that we have acquired a stere+IMU sensor setup ideal for our application based on the instructions of chapter 2.
+Let us assume that we have acquired a stereo-IMU sensor setup ideal for our application based on the instructions of chapter 2.
 Also, let us assume that we have calibrated our sensors according to the instructions in chapter 3.
 Now, we want to use this information to run a SLAM on our robot.
 If you dont have a robot already, no worries.
 We have prepared some data recorded on our real robots within SMARTNav dataset.
 The data is recorded in ROS2 bag format, meaning that by playing back the bag file, it is as if you are getting real-time stream of sensor data just like in a real robot.

 ### 4.2.1 VINS-Fusion algorithm

 **VINS-Fusion** is widely used in research and sometomes adopted in industry because it is relatively mature, open-source, and has good performance in many real-world scenarios.
-It is designed to work with several sensor setups, but the most common configuration (and the one we use in this chapter) is a stereo camera + IMU.
+It is designed to work with several sensor setups, but the most common configuration (and the one we use in this chapter) is a stereo camera-IMU.
 By fusing these two sources of information, VINS-Fusion can produce smoother and more robust trajectories than a camera-only SLAM system, especially during fast motions, rotations, or in low-texture regions.

 At a high level, VINS-Fusion has three main components: